 Christopher M. Allport Executive Producer / Composer / Director

-A consistent eye and ear for composition, performance, cinema and acoustic aesthetics, matched with an in-depth understanding of media technology, Christopher is the driving force behind Allport Production Studios International.
+A consistent eye and ear for composition, performance, cinema, musical and acoustic aesthetics, matched with an in-depth understanding of media technology, Christopher is the driving force behind Alpha Command Unit.
 He has written, directed and produced numerous records, orchestral compositions, feature films and television specials.

 Dr. Gamer has conducted the the Henry Mancini Alumni Brass Ensemble, LA Russian String Orchestra and is a faculty artist at the Hawaii Performing Arts Festival.
 He has served as music director and conductor of the Wild Ginger Philharmonic, which he co-founded.
 In 2004, Dr. Gamer received the Founder's Award for Humanity in the Arts from ICAP, the International Committee of Artists for Peace.